 In such a scenario, the corporation can opt for In Substance Defeasance.

 As part of the bond redemption option, the company maintains a trust account/escrow account to repay the principal along with interest.
 The funds are channeled to the Trust Account.
 That is then invested in the U.S risk-free securities etc. And the investment balances are maintained in the permanent trust account to a level that can take care of the future principal and interest payment obligations comfortably.

-In such a case, the debt is said to be “defeased”.
+In such a case, the debt is said to be “defeased.”
 And is no longer regarded as a debt obligation for the Company.
-Moreover, it does not appear in the Balance Sheet.
-Debt Obligation as well as the investments.
+Moreover, it does not appear on the Balance Sheet—debt Obligation as well as the investments.